Other Black guy: What do you mean?

 - Thing is, EM/Plastic Man don't have the same abilities.
 Elongated Man is a "stretchy guy who happens to be a genius detective-type".
 Plastic Man basically IS plastic, and can control/reshape every molecule in his body.
 Plus being nigh-invulnerable and seemingly immortal (3000ish years old and still going strong).
 Of course, this is deliberate Divergent Character Evolution specifically created in The Dark Knight Strikes Again.

 - Legion of Super-Heroes used to have an explicit rule that every member had to have an unique power; they've loosened up on this, although they still mostly abide by it in practice.
-(It's a particularly artificial limitation in the Legion's case, as many of their members have powers shared by everyone on their planet.)

 - And Karate Kid, who doesn't even have any powers of his own.
 When the Legion was going to veto on him, he showed them that while he doesn't have any super powers, he can literally kick ass in about a thousand different ways.
 The Legion then decided to change their minds and induct him.
+Fans have since joked that his power is being able to make Superboy tap out.

 - In the X-Men verse, it has become formulaic for every team to have a telepath, powerhouse, energy blaster, and/or one member who won the Superpower Lottery.
+And if not a telepath, then an animalistic mutant... at least before Wolverine Publicity flew out of control.

 - Downplayed in the Drizzt Do'Urden novels.
 Of the five main characters (six counting the mascot), four are skilled melee fighters.
 It's broken up by having one of them being far and away the best technical fighter; one of them being monstrously strong; another being a tough, tactical group-fighter; and the fourth usually doing ranged support.
 Later, one leaves, and another shows an interest in magic, while a third gets older and starts attending as much to his political duties as his military ones.